FROG3160/2024-crescendo/README.md

 ## Use VScode to create a new virtual environment
-Open terminal and cd to the new repository location run "py -3 -m venv .venv-crescendo"
+Open terminal and cd to the new repository location run
+> py -3 -m venv .venv-crescendo

 ## Install the python packages into the new virtual environment
 In vscode, use the Python extension to open a terminal in the new virtual environment and run the following:
-"""
-pip install -r requirements.txt
+> pip install -r requirements.txt
-"""